Blues Simulation System: C++ source code generator C++ version of the PSM++ Simulation Package

 Bond Graphs editor and analyzer BONDWC.
-This module includes a Bond graph editor and a program generator that creates source C++Builder code for a given Bond graph model.
+This module includes a Bond graph editor and a program generator that creates source Bluesss code for a given Bond graph model.

 VARAN: Post Mortem analyzer for stochastic (discrete and continuous) models.
 Shows variance, confidence intervals etc. as functions of time, particularly useful for the statistical analysis of transient processes.

-Windows 98 or later, NT , XP or later.
-It runs on any system where
+PLATFORM: Windows VISTA or later, including Windows 10.
+It runs on any system where C++Builder does.

 Below you can see some examples of the most frequent applications.